 Accessing the License Manager Screen from the General Preferences

-The License Manager is available via a button in the General Preferences screen in CAD.
+The License Manager is available from the Land F/X General Preferences screen in CAD.
 Open the General Preferences:

 F/X Admin ribbon, General button